wp-plugins/wpsc-support-tickets/readme.txt

  * Admins, Super Admins, and any user granted the manage_wpsct_support_tickets capability, can reply to, close, or delete any ticket
  * Front end support ticket interface is done in jQuery, and utilizes Ajax ticket loading
  * Customizable departments, email messages, and CSS for custom solutions
- * You can hide support ticket capabilities from a user who has not purchased a specific product (requires [wpStoreCart](http://wordpress.org/extend/plugins/wpstorecart/ "wpStoreCart") 2.4.9 or higher)
+ * You can hide support ticket capabilities from a user who has not purchased a specific product (requires [IDB Ecommerce](http://indiedevbundle.com/app/idb-ultimate-wordpress-bundle/ "IDB Ecommerce") 2.4.9 or higher)
- * Seamless integration with open source wpStoreCart ecommerce plugin, including a shared Guest system
+ * Seamless integration with open source IDB Ecommerce ecommerce plugin, including a shared Guest system
  * Admin dashboard widget shows all open tickets
  * Both the admin and frontend provides a WYSIWYG HTML editor for formatting
  * Available in 16 languages